dominiquedevriese/ogp-notes/effect_interfaces.md

 }
 ```
 Note that this is very easy here because we are only using the effect of console output.
-Testing becomes more difficult if the code also uses effects that [AVM: ask for?] produce input, e.g. console input.
+Testing becomes more difficult if the code also uses effects that expect input, e.g. console input.
 Such effects are often simulated during unit testing, by implementing the effect abstraction to simulate realistic input.
 This practice of simulating effects during unit testing is known as stubbing.

 Sometimes, a test is intended to verify whether interaction with an effect instance happens as intended.
 This can be achieved as well, for example by constructing a stubbed effect instance that stores the interactions that have happened:
-[ES: changed logMessage to use guard clause like implementations above]
 ```java
 class BufferLog implements Log {
     private static int MAXLOGS = 100;